sooriyaarachchi/pybites.github.io-src/content/codechallenge05.md

     # if not on master:
     $ git checkout master
     $ git merge upstream/master
-	# ... no template for this challenge ...
+	# ... no helper template for this challenge ...

 ### Good luck!